lVlyke/lithium-angular/README.md

 ### FAQ

+#### Does Lithium support ViewEngine (Ivy opt-out, Angular pre-9)

+Lithium 3.x.x, the current stable version of Lithium, still supports ViewEngine.
+Lithium 4.x.x no longer supports the ViewEngine renderer and will **only** work with Ivy.

 #### Does Lithium support Ivy?

-Yes, Lithium supports Ivy as of the [latest Angular 9 RC](https://github.com/angular/angular/releases/tag/9.0.0-rc.11).
+Yes, Lithium 4.x.x supports Ivy as of the [latest Angular 9 RC](https://github.com/angular/angular/releases/tag/9.0.0-rc.12).
 However, since Angular 9 is still in the RC phase and the Ivy API has not been finalized, Lithium's support for Ivy is still considered experimental.
 While most if not all features should be working, some features may stop working as the Ivy API changes.

+#### Are there any known limitations with Lithium?

+While Lithium integrates cleanly with Angular for the majority of cases, there are certain limitations that [are noted here](/docs/limitations.md).

 ### Other information